 One of the most common complaints we see from ancestry customers is that their results “fall flat”—you get a basic pie chart breakdown of where your ancestors are from, but a disappointing amount of information about how or why you got those results.
 And we all know that ancestry is more than just a bunch of boring percentages.

-The best DNA tests feature an Ancestry Timeline that tells you not only where your ancestors are from, but exactly how and when they got there, enabling you to form a clearer, fuller picture of your family history.
+The best DNA tests feature an Ancestry Timeline that tells you not only where your ancestors are from, but how and when they got there, enabling you to form a clearer, fuller picture of your family history.
 These top-quality tests give you the best of both worlds of broad genetic results and deeper ancestry detail.

-On a similar note to our #1 mistake, you don’t want to go for the loudest, flashiest DNA brand—instead, look for true experts in the field of genetics.
+On a similar note to our #1 tip, you don’t want to go for the loudest, flashiest DNA brand—instead, look for true experts in the field of genetics.
 After all, you want highly qualified scientists and researchers handling your DNA, not a bunch of college kids at a startup.
 Fortunately, the best DNA companies are headed by genetic experts, who have literally decades of experience in the genetics field.

 Experts are not only more knowledgeable about your DNA—they also tend to be far more responsible than companies who are just looking to make a quick buck.
 These genetic investigators have dedicated their lives to helping you find out the meaning behind your DNA and family history, and they won’t rest until their customers’ curiosity is satisfied.
 If you want your burning questions about your DNA and family history answered, make sure you find a company with a professional scientist in charge.

-Our Top 3 Recommended DNA Tests
+The Top 3 DNA Tests According to Customers Like You

 Details/Accuracy of Reports:

-Overview: Ancestry.com has been in business for a long time, which has allowed them to learn from mistakes and slowly acquire a large base of customers from their genealogy services.
+Ancestry.com has been in business for a long time, which has allowed them to learn from mistakes and slowly acquire a large base of customers from their genealogy services.
 This has made them one of the top players in DNA Testing.

-Company Reputation: Ancestry Publishing was founded in 1983 and eventually grew into a genealogy service, allowing customers to sort through historical records to fill out family trees.
-They added DNA testing to their list of services in 2007, but didn’t do it themselves until 2012.
+Ancestry Publishing was founded in 1983 and eventually grew into a genealogy service, allowing customers to sort through historical records to fill out family trees.
+AncestryDNA wasn't launched as a service until 2012.2